arturoSP/ecocbo/cran-comments.md

 ## Resubmission

 This is a resubmission, in this version I have:

+- corrected the presentation for function names in the description texts by removing single quotes and adding () after each name.

+- added ISBN to the reference for Underwood (1997) in the DESCRIPTION, as well as in the manual files and vignette.

-- added \donttest{} to the 'sim_beta' example because it takes more than 5 seconds to run.
-Changing the parameter values to make the function run faster would not be instructional to the final user, as it would not demonstrate the function's actual runtime.
+- changed \dontrun{} to \donttest{} for examples involving 'sim_beta()' as it takes more than 5 seconds to run them as they are.
+Changing the parameter values to make the function run faster would not be instructional to the final user, as it would not demonstrate the function's actual runtime and functionality.
 The example code will not be run automatically, but it can still be run manually if desired.

 ## R CMD check results